induwara-amaranga/e21-co227-Heat_map/docs/README.md

 # Please update this with your repository name and title
 repository-name: e21-co227-Heat_map
-title:Heat Map System For Real Time Crowd Flow Monitoring-Group 06
+title: Heat Map System For Real Time Crowd Flow Monitoring-Group 06
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"